High strain dynamic testing

 High strain dynamic testing consists of estimating soil resistance and its distribution from force and velocity measurements obtained near the top of a foundation impacted by a hammer or drop weight.
 The impact produces a compressive wave that travels down the shaft of the foundation.

 A pair of strain transducers obtains the signals necessary to compute force, while measurements from a pair of accelerometers are integrated to yield velocity.
-These sensors are connected to an instrument (such as a pile driving analyzer), that records, processes and displays data and results.
+These sensors are connected to an instrument (such as a Pile Driving Analyzer), that records, processes and displays data and results.

-As long as the wave travels in one direction, force and velocity are proportional and related by the expression F = Zv, where:
+As long as the wave travels in one direction and the material is behaving elastically, force and velocity are proportional and related by the expression F = Zv, where: